 Members of the LGBTQ+ community may be hesitant to get help for mental health issues or a substance use disorder because of the lack of available resources and the stigma surrounding how they choose to identify.

 Fortunately, there are addiction treatment programs that focus on needs specific to the LGBTQ+ population and welcome members of the LGBTQ+ community with open arms and a catered rehabilitation plan.
-Rehab centers that specialize in the treatment of LGBTQ+ individuals will also focus on co-occurring mental health issues to ensure the healing and recovery of each individual.
+Our Outpatient Rehab Center in San Diego specializes in the treatment of LGBTQ+ individuals.
+We also focus on co-occurring mental health issues to ensure the healing and recovery of each individual.

 If you or a loved one is struggling with mental health issues or a substance use disorder, now is the time to seek treatment.
 Remember, you are not alone, and there is a treatment center that will meet your specific needs.